Nationwide Lifetime Interest Only Mortgages

 Flexibility In Repayment Options

-The Nationwide Lifetime Interest Only Mortgage offers flexible repayment options, giving UK retired homeowners the freedom to choose a payment plan that suits their needs.
+The Nationwide Lifetime Interest Only Mortgage offers flexible repayment options, allowing UK retired homeowners to choose a payment plan that suits their needs.

-Borrowers can opt for interest-only payments or repay both the capital and interest if they wish.
+Borrowers can opt for interest-only payments or repay the capital and interest.
 They also have the option to make additional payments of up to 10% of the initial loan amount each year without incurring charges.

 For example, retirees who experience an unexpected increase in income can choose to pay more towards the mortgage, reducing overall interest costs and shortening the loan term.